 Choosing metrics and defining matching rules

-Phonetic algorithms such as Soundex or Metaphone.
-These are used to match names.
+- Phonetic algorithms, such as Soundex or Metaphone, are used to match names.

-The Levensthein distance, which calculate the minimum number of edits required to transform one string to another.
+- The Levensthein distance calculates the minimum number of edits required to transform one string to another.

-The Jaro distance, which matches processed entries according to spelling deviations.
+- The Jaro distance matches processed entries according to spelling deviations.

-- The Jaro-Winkler distance, which is a variant of Jaro giving more importance to the beginning of the string.
+- The Jaro-Winkler distance is a variant of Jaro giving more importance to the beginning of the string.